by Pamela Laney

 In my case, Routine Charts were the key to a life with a whole lot less nagging.
 And that was something I was very happy to cut out of the family routine!

 (If you are interested in the full Positive Discipline Online Class.
-5 Solid Hours of video instruction by Dr. Jane Nelsen and Mary Nelsen Tamborski, plus downloads of the workbook and the best-selling Positive Discipline book.
-Click Here to take a tour of the Positive Discipline Online Class.)
+5 Solid Hours of video instruction by Dr. Jane Nelsen and Mary Nelsen Tamborski, plus downloads of the workbook and tool cards, and the best-selling Positive Discipline eBook.)
+Click Here